Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • No monthly fees or interest

-Payday loans are short term loans, that need to be repaid in two to four weeks.
-While they offer cash fast with no credit check, they’re illegal in Pennsylvania.
-Plus, they're not cheap – costing anywhere from $15 to $30 per $100 borrowed – or up to a whopping 782% APR.
+Payday loans are short-term loans you must repay in two to four weeks.
+While they offer fast cash with no credit check, they’re illegal in Pennsylvania.
+Plus, they're not cheap, costing anywhere from $15 to $30 per $100 borrowed — or up to a whopping 782% APR.

-The good news is, there are other ways Pennsylvanians can access cheaper borrowing for emergencies, including no-interest cash advance apps and bad credit personal loans with lower rates.
+The good news is that there are other ways Pennsylvanians can access cheaper borrowing for emergencies, including no-interest cash advance apps and bad credit personal loans with lower rates.
 Here’s a rundown of the options available.

 Up to $250